Twin Cities Cannabis Delta 8 Oil Drops

 Cannabis has been used as a herbal remedy for millennia.
-Cannabis sativa, the marijuana plant, is most well-known for the high it elicits when smoked.
-This high comes from cannabinoids, chemical constituents of cannabis that bind to receptors in the brain and body.
-Most mental and physical effects that we equate with this high come from the cannabinoid delta-9-tetrahydrocannabinol (delta-9-THC), which is often just referred to as THC.
-Many users and even non-users know of this cannabinoid given its prominence in media and scientific literature, but there are over a hundred more cannabinoids that lack the attention and research of THC and cannabidiol (CBD), its popular anti-psychoactive moderator.
+Cannabis sativa is the marijuana plant known for the euphoric feeling it produces when smoked.
+This feeling comes from cannabinoids which are chemical constituents of cannabis that bind to receptors in the brain and body.
+Most mental and physical effects associated with this feeling come from the cannabinoid delta-9-tetrahydrocannabinol (delta-9-THC), or more commonly known as THC.
+Many of us may have heard of THC from its prominence in the media, however there are over a hundred more cannabinoids that lack the attention and research which THC has received.

-One of these rarely-mentioned cannabinoids with untapped potential is delta-8-tetrahydrocannabinol, or delta-8-THC.
-Similar to its psychoactive relative delta-9-THC, there are nevertheless several key differences between these two cannabinoids that are worth learning more about.
+One of these rarely-mentioned cannabinoids is delta-8-tetrahydrocannabinol, or delta-8-THC.
+While similar to its psychoactive relative delta-9-THC, delta-8-THC contains several key differences that are worth learning about to explore its untapped potential.

 WHAT IS DELTA-8-THC?

-Delta-8 has been found to be an effective antiemetic (ie. prevents nausea and vomiting), even more effective than delta-9-THC.
-A study looking at children undergoing chemotherapy (a procedure known to induce vomiting and nausea) found that delta-8 completely prevented vomiting and had negligible side effects.
-A more recent study backed these findings up by also demonstrating complete prevention from emesis (vomiting).
-It also showed that delta-8 had greater antiemetic potency and efficacy than delta-9.
-Ondansetrone is usually the go-to drug for chemotherapy-induced vomiting and nausea, but its side effects and considerable expense make delta-8 an appealing alternative.
-Delta-8 has also been shown to stimulate appetite, provide pain relief, and has demonstrated neuroprotective properties in clinical trials.
+Delta-8 has been found to be an effective antiemetic (helpful with preventing nausea and vomiting).
+A study looking at children undergoing chemotherapy (a procedure known to induce vomiting and nausea) found that delta-8 completely prevents vomiting and has negligible side effects.
+A more recent study backed these findings up by demonstrating complete prevention of nausea and delta-8’s greater antiemetic efficacy than delta-9.
+Ondansetrone is usually the go-to drug for chemotherapy-induced vomiting and nausea, but its negative side effects and cost make delta-8 an appealing alternative.
+Delta-8 has also been shown to stimulate appetite, provide pain relief, and demonstrates neuroprotective properties in clinical trials.

 HOW DOES DELTA-8-THC COMPARE TO DELTA-9?

-Delta-8 is often compared to delta-9, its more popular analogue, and for good reason.
-They are similar in chemical configuration and bodily effects.
-The name delta-8 comes from its molecular structure: its double bond is located on the 8th carbon in the chain, whereas delta-9 has its double bond on the 9th carbon.
-Although a lot is still not understood about the mechanisms behind how individual cannabinoids produce a “high”, we do know that delta-8 and delta-9 both bind to cannabinoid receptors CB1 and CB2 in the brain.
+Delta-8 is often compared to delta-9 because they are similar in chemical configuration and bodily effects.
+The name delta-8 comes from its molecular structure: its double bond is located on the 8th carbon in the chain, whereas delta-9 has its double bond located on the 9th carbon.
+Although it isn’t entirely clear how the mechanisms behind individual cannabinoids produce their effects, we do know that delta-8 and delta-9 both bind to cannabinoid receptors CB1 and CB2 in the brain.

-But even though they bind to the same receptors, many users notice a difference between the high produced by delta-8 vs. the usual high of marijuana from delta-9.
-According to a study from 1973 comparing delta-8 and delta-9, delta-8 has two-thirds the potency of delta-9.
-This makes sense as delta-9 has been shown to possess higher affinity and potency for CB1 and CB2.
-Delta-9-THC highs have well-documented downsides, including paranoia, anxiety, drowsiness, dizziness, and headaches.
-Individuals often report that delta-8 produces a high that is less anxiety-provoking and less sedating, and feel they can remain more clear-headed.
-However, these claims have yet to be supported in clinical trials, in part because federal laws regarding THC and marijuana derivatives make cannabinoid research expensive and difficult to carry out.
+Even though these cannabinoids bind to the same receptors, many users notice a difference between the effects of delta-8 and the typical effects associated with marijuana from delta-9.
+According to a study from 1973 comparing delta-8 and delta-9, delta-8 has two-thirds the potency of delta-9 because delta-9 has been shown to possess higher affinity and potency for CB1 and CB2.
+Delta-9-THC side effects have well-documented downsides, including paranoia, anxiety, drowsiness, dizziness, and headaches.
+Individuals report that delta-8 produces a psychoactive effect that isn’t as anxiety-provoking and sedating.
+However, these claims have yet to be supported in clinical trials, in part because federal laws make cannabinoid research expensive and difficult to carry out.

 Delta-9-THC is the primary form of THC found in cannabis, and many plants are specifically bred to produce a lot of delta-9.
 There is very little natural delta-8 in cannabis – usually just a fraction of a percent.
-However, with more research about the purported health benefits of delta-8, distillate oils and extracts of delta-8 are slowly making their way into the market and becoming more popular.
-Delta-8 is also more stable, oxidises at a lower rate, and is less expensive to produce than delta-9.
+However, delta-8 is more stable, oxidises at a lower rate, and is cheaper to produce than delta-9.
+With more research about the purported health benefits of delta-8, distillate oils and extracts of delta-8 are slowly making their way into the market with growing popularity.
 As more research emerges and delta-8 becomes more accessible to users, it may just be worth a try.